ssMaritime

 Crew: 466, later 565

 When built, Orion was the largest Orient liner and as can be seen above, she was originally built as a two class ship.
-By 1961, she was converted to a one class liner.
+By 1961, she was converted to a One Class liner.
 Orion was the first Orient liner to be painted in that much loved Orient Line livery with a corn coloured hull.
 She paved the way for all Orient / P&O liners that succeeded her.

 Her interiors had an extensive use of chromium and bakelite, which set her apart from all previous Orient liners.
 The reason for the use of these surfaces was that these materials offered resistance to the effects of the sea air.
 Her décor was certainly original for the time.